rapid7/insightconnect-plugins/type_converter/help.md

 #### Array Match

-This action matches between two arrays with or without deduplicates element.
+This action matches between two arrays with or without duplicates element.

 ##### Input